BrittniLudington/game-of-war/README.md

 		Create a new File or Select an already made file if one exists.

+## Build Status:

+	Functional, one can play games and have their file on it.
+Visual design is currently in progress

+## FrameWork used:

+	This App uses the React framework for the front end, and Node JS for the backend.

+	*For more information on the backend, see the readme for game-of-war-server https://github.com/BrittniLudington/game-of-war-server

+## Features:

+	- A fetch system that creates/deletes/and updates files.
+	- Will fetch (GET) data again upon refresh (no surprise data loss on client end).
+	- A game that can be challenging and fun.

 ## Known Issues:

-As the App uses React and Node JS, a multi-threaded library and a single threaded respectively, asynchronousy in information can occur.
+As the App uses React and Node JS, a multi-threaded library and a single threaded respectively, asynchronousy in information may possibly occur.
 If this happens refresh the page.

 ## Pages: